Nolan North: Career

 In the 2013 film Star Trek Into Darkness, North made one of his few increasingly rare live-action appearances since becoming a voice actor.
 Director J. J. Abrams had cited North's performance as Drake in the decision to cast him as a starship helmsman, as he and his son are fans of the Uncharted series.
 In a May 2012 interview, North said, "[Abrams is] a huge fan of gaming and he was telling me how people just don't understand [the medium] yet, but they're going to catch up.
 They don't understand how amazing this technology is and it doesn't get the respect it deserves, but if it keeps making the money it makes you're going to see more and more people converted.
 I mean, Gary Oldman, one of the greatest actors on the planet, did Call of Duty.
 He wouldn't have done it 10 years ago.
 It's a new age dawning, and I'm just really proud to be part of it."

 North's animation roles include the voices of Cyclops in Wolverine and the X-Men, Snow Job in G.I.
 Joe: Renegades, Raphael in TMNT, both Superboy and Superman in Young Justice, and Smokescreen in Transformers: Prime.
 He has also voiced Blaze in Blaze and the Monster Machines since 2014.
 He was honored at a special event hosted by the British Academy of Film and Television Arts during the 2018 EA Expo, where he was given a special award for "outstanding contribution to performance in games".

 In April 2018, North began hosting Retro Replay with fellow voice actor and frequent co-star Troy Baker.
 The show, which featured the two playing games in which they were involved while giving behind-the-scenes commentary on the making of the games, partnered with Rooster Teeth in April 2019.
-Baker left Retro Replay in April 2020, due to an apparent disagreement on the future direction of the show.
-The following month, North announced that the show was ending its partnership with Rooster Teeth.
+Baker left Retro Replay in April 2020, due to an apparent disagreement on the future direction of the series.
+The following month, North announced that the series was ending its partnership with Rooster Teeth.
 He had a brief cameo in the 2022 Uncharted film adaptation and also narrated the audiobook edition.
+In 2024, he appeared as Gene Campbell in the Peacock television series Hysteria!.